Leica V-LUX Typ 114 vs Sony A7

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
+Both the V-LUX Typ 114 and the A7 have been discontinued, but can regularly be found used on eBay.
+The A7 was replaced by the Sony A7 II, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica V-LUX Typ 114 or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.